Nasirkhan294/population-metrics-webapp/README.md

 # 📖 Population Metrics Web App <a name="about-project"></a>

-**Population Metrics Web App:** This GitHub repository serves as a comprehensive data fetching solution for Metrics webapp using the external API.
+**Population Metrics Web App:** Population Metrics WebApp is a repository that houses a web application designed to fetch and display population data from an external API.
+This interactive web application provides users with an intuitive interface to explore population statistics for different countries.
+It features a comprehensive details page for each country, offering in-depth information and insights about their population metrics.
+With its user-friendly design and reliable data source, the Population Metrics WebApp serves as a valuable tool for studying and analyzing global population trends

 Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).